ST7050 - Clinical Assessment of Sports Injuries (2023/24)

 1. Demonstrate a safe and effective examination and assessment of peripheral joints.

-4. Identify and analyse a range of sports injuries using clinical reasoning - their aetiology, pathology, mechanisms of injury, presentation and treatment options.
+3. Identify, analyse and evaluate a range of sports injuries using clinical reasoning - their aetiology, pathology, mechanisms of injury, presentation and treatment options.

 The assessment strategy for this module includes an individual presentation where students will present for 15 minutes each on a specific sporting injury.
 This will assess the students’ capability to integrate research and present coherently to an audience of peers.
 The 35 minute practical exam will assess the students’ ability to examine and assess a peripheral joint, with a viva to demonstrate their clinical reasoning and rationale for the assessment process.